SuperGamer474/N0vaTools/README.md

 ## 🔄 Auto-Updating

-If a newer `hackertool.exe` is published on the linked GitHub repository, the app will:
+If a newer `N0vaTools.exe` is published on the linked GitHub repository, the app will:
 - Download the EXE to a temp location
 - Verify it with SHA256
 - Replace the running executable with the new one